All Episodes

 He's a community organizer.

-It's great to be a community organizer, it's hell to live in any community that's been organized by a community organizer.
+It's hell to live in any community that's been organized by a community organizer.

 No community organizer wants to live in the communities he organizes.

-So Obama lives in the White House and organizes communities for the rest of you, and people people who can flee, as in Detroit, where they they s they so organize that community to suit uh the uh corrupt political class and the kleptocrat unions that everybody except lifelong welfare def dependents fled.
+And people who can flee, as in Detroit, where they so organize that community to suit the corrupt political class and the kleptocrat unions, that everybody except lifelong welfare dependents fled.

 Fled because they can.

-That's the interesting thing about doing it at the national level as Obama is attempting now.
+That's the interesting thing about doing it at the national level, as Obama is attempting now.

-You can flee as they have in Michigan, you can flee from Detroit to relatively close by suburbs and still see your friends and your family and all the rest of it.
+You can flee from Detroit to relatively close by suburbs and still see your friends and your family and all the rest of it.

 It's much harder.

-I think I said uh I I said well Oh, by the way, update, update on the uh on the if I had a son he would look like Trayvon at his latest at his latest press conference uh Obama has said Trayvon Martin could have been him.
+I think I said, oh, by the way, update, update on the if I had a son, he would look like Trayvon.

 No, he couldn't.

-Uh Obama does like all the ruling class.
+Obama does, like all the ruling class.

-He doesn't want to live near he th the point about if Trayvon Martin, if I had a son, he'd look like Trayvon.
+The point about if Trayvon Martin, if I had a son, he'd look like Trayvon.

-Uh Obama and all the rest of the ruling class don't want to live anywhere near anyone who looks like Trayvon.
+Obama and all the rest of the ruling class don't want to live anywhere near anyone who looks like Trayvon.

 It's like they don't want to live anywhere near Detroit.